edinburghhacklab/hacklab-training/syllabuses/Workshop/Bantam Lathe/risk-assessment.md

 - Bystander - anyone standing close by the lathe while it is in operation may become entangled if they have loose clothing, jewellery, or long loose hair.

 ### Control measures
+- Training - user must not apply cutting fluid while the lathe is in motion.
 - Training - user must ensure that they and anyone nearby have removed secured clothing, removed jewellery, and tied hair back.
 Gloves must not be worn.
 - Training - user should avoid holding files and must not hold sandpaper or emery paper in their hand.
 If sanding using the lathe is required, the sanding medium should be glued to a piece of wood.
 In all cases, tools held againt the workpiece must be held with a very loose grip, and should be released immediately in the event of unexpected force.
 - Training - user must ensure that neither they nor anyone else lean into the machine when the VFD is powered.
 Before starting the machine, user should ensure that the threading lead screw is disengaged.